ckw2013/spree_payment_express/README.md

-This is a modified version of spree_paypal_express to cater for Payment Express.
+This is a modified version of spree_paypal_express to be used for Payment Express.